NegativeEpsilon/athens-airbnb-analysis/README.md

 This project explores Airbnb listings in Athens, Greece, with a focus on price formation, neighborhood concentration, host behavior, review activity, and listing availability.

+The goal was to build a first end-to-end data science project: clean a real dataset, explore the market structure, engineer a small set of interpretable features, and test whether a simple regression model can explain Airbnb pricing patterns in Athens.

 The notebook follows a compact end-to-end workflow:
 - data loading and cleaning
 - exploratory data analysis
 - feature engineering
 - baseline linear regression
 - model evaluation and diagnostics

 ## Main questions